Trip Overview of Everest Base Camp Trek

 Mount Everest (World’s tallest mountain)

 Mount Everest is the main attraction of this trek.
 Though you cannot see Everest base camp from Kala Patthar provides the best view of the mount everts.
 Along with getting to see the mesmerizing view of other mountains like Lhotse, 8516 m, Nuptse, 7855m, the south face of Pumori, 7161 m, and Khumbu glacier.
-Through this trek, you can get the 360-degree view of Mount Everest.
+Through this trek, you can get a 360-degree view of Mount Everest.

 Visiting Tengboche Monastery

 As mentioned above Short base camp trek also holds much religious belief.
 There are many small and big Buddhist monasteries on the trail.
 Tengboche Monastery is one of the oldest monasteries in Nepal.
-This monastery was believed to be built on lord Buddha’s period.
+This monastery was believed to be built during lord Buddha’s period.
 Tengboche Monastery is also one of the places which provide a clear view of Mount Everest.
 One of the main festivals of Buddhists is Buddha Purnima during this festival Tengboche Monastery is all decorated and celebrated very energetically.